dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 While determining the meaning of the *interface_base* of an interface, the base interfaces are temporarily assumed to be empty.
 Intuitively this ensures that the meaning of a base clause cannot recursively depend on itself.

+**We used to have the following rules:**

+"When a class B derives from a class A, it is a compile-time error for A to depend on B. A class **directly depends on** its direct base class (if any) and **directly depends on** the ~~**class**~~ within which it is immediately nested (if any).
+Given this definition, the complete set of ~~**classes**~~ upon which a class depends is the reflexive and transitive closure of the **directly depends on** relationship."

+It is a compile-time error for an interface to directly or indirectly inherit from itself.
+The **base interfaces** of an interface are the explicit base interfaces and their base interfaces.
+In other words, the set of base interfaces is the complete transitive closure of the explicit base interfaces, their explicit base interfaces, and so on.

+**We are adjusting them as follows:**

+When a class B derives from a class A, it is a compile-time error for A to depend on B. A class **directly depends on** its direct base class (if any) and **directly depends on** the _**type**_ within which it is immediately nested (if any).

 When an interface IB extends an interface IA, it is a compile-time error for IA to depend on IB.
-An interface ***directly depends on*** its direct base interfaces (if any) and directly depends on the type within which it is immediately nested (if any).
-Given this definition, and the definition of *directly depends on* for classes, the complete set of types upon which an interface depends is the reflexive and transitive closure of the directly depends on relationship.
+An interface **directly depends on** its direct base interfaces (if any) and **directly depends on** the type within which it is immediately nested (if any).

+Given these definitions, the complete set of **types** upon which a type depends is the reflexive and transitive closure of the **directly depends on** relationship.

 ### Effect on existing programs